How we help payors

 - evidence of income other than income information.

 RP also does not deal with enforcement of child support.
 This is handled by the Maintenance Enforcement Program (MEP).
 In some cases, MEP may be able to address some changes in child eligibility or special expenses through their policies on reducing enforcement.
 This would only apply to parties who are registered at MEP.

 Payors’ legal obligations

 Payors registered with RP have these obligations to the program:

 Payors must provide RP with their current contact information (address and phone numbers) and inform the program of any changes to this contact information within 30 days.
-The most convenient and secure way for payors to update their contact information is through their online account in RIO.
-Payors can also do this by phone, regular mail, fax or e-mail.
+The most convenient and secure way for payors to update their contact information is through their online account in Recalculation Info Online (RIO).
+Payors can also do this by phone, regular mail, fax or email.
 (To protect their privacy, clients choosing to use fax should ensure they dial the correct number.
 Those using email should know the Internet is not secure; emails can be easily intercepted or misdirected.)

 Payors are also encouraged to inform RP of any changes in the recipient’s contact information.

 RP is entitled by law to use the last known address for a client when sending its Recalculation Decisions or other notices.
 Any documents sent to a client’s last known address are deemed by law to have been received.

 Payors must provide income information to RP at least 60 days before the anniversary date of the child support order.
 The information required is:

 RP requires tax return documents for the most recent tax year (previous calendar year ending December 31).
 If a payor’s notice of assessment for the previous calendar year is not yet available, the payor can submit tax return documents for the year before the previous calendar year only if the income information due date is prior to June 30.